 Never use hot water to wash shirts with sublimation images.
 Cold water also helps set the dyes into the fabric and keeps the vibrancy of the print alive.
-Try to launder the shirts by hand or wash them at gentle setting in the washer.
+Try to launder the shirts by hand or wash them in a gentle setting in the washer.
 Soak and wash sublimation-printed shirts separately.
 Also, never soak light and dark-colored shirts together.
 Don’t forget to turn the shirt inside out before washing it.

 Do not Wash Them Frequently

 Even if you follow all the laundering instructions, the quality of your sublimation print will slightly decline after every wash.
-To prolong the life of your customized shirts, wash them only when it’s inevitable.
+To prolong the life of your customized shirts, wash them only when it’s required.
 If you get a stain on your shirt, remove it using a stain remover on that particular patch instead of throwing the whole shirt in the washer.

 Re-Sublimate Your Shirt